 In addition to travelers, though, there is another group of homeowners who should be especially cautious of burglars: Those who are remodeling their homes.
 Obvious clues include open areas covered solely by tarps, contractors frequently stopping by the house, or workers you don’t know walking in and out of your home.
 All of these signs point out one thing to a potential burglar – opportunity.

 Whether you are ripping up carpet or knocking down walls, it’s important to take security into consideration.
-If you’re investing time and money to remodel your home, protect that investment by following these simple tips:
+If you’re investing time and money to remodel your home (if you decide to use something like mortgage comparison sites to help fund your remodeling), protect that investment by following these simple tips:

 Make sure the exterior of your home is well-lit at night.

 Outdoor lighting is especially important if parts of your home are temporarily exposed to the outside.
 Don’t give intruders the chance to sneak into your home.
 Outside lights with motion sensors are an inexpensive and effective way to deter burglars.

 Keep the work zone around your home clean and uncluttered.

 If you are undertaking a major project, you may have several contractors working on your home with tools strewn about your property even after the work day is over.
 Burglars can make quick money by stealing easily accessible tools, and may come back to commit a more serious crime, such as burglary.
 Speak with your contractor and make sure the crew takes or locks up all tools and equipment before leaving each day.

 Use a trustworthy contractor for your home renovations.